desihub/desilamps/README.md

-desilamps
-DESI calibration system software tools
+# DESI calibration system software tools (desilamps)

 Tools for the DESI calibration system (illumination system on the upper ring + screen).